Do you or a loved one need help with daily care? How do you choose long-term care? How do you pay for it? What should you expect when you move in?

 The first step is to understand what care and services are needed.
 You’ll hear this described as the level of care.
 Listing these needs will help you decide if you should consider a nursing home, assisted living, or another option.
 Within that level of care, consider what specialty care you may need, such as memory care, dialysis, or bariatric, to name a few.
 Once you have a good understanding of the level of care needed, start with these web sites that provide information on a facility’s past performance.
 Our ombudsman will help you navigate these sites to find the health department inspection reports (state surveys), or understand the Medicare star rating system, and discuss how to apply this information to your search process.
 Our ombudsman staff can also share with you resident complaints about a facility that have been verified by ombudsman investigation.

-When you’ve compared a few facilities using these websites, the next step is to visit.
+When you’ve compared a few facilities, the next step is to visit.
 Not only should you take a tour of the facility with the admissions staff, you will also want to make an evening or weekend visit.
 The guides at the links below can help you choose questions to ask, based on the type of long-term care community you are considering.

 COVID-19 Tip: During the current Covid-19 pandemic, your visit may be virtual instead of in person, for your safety and the safety of residents and facility staff.
 Since you may not be able to do an in-person visit, you may want to ask the facility if there are residents or family members who are willing to speak with you by phone about their experience at the facility.
 More Covid-19 resources are available from the Ohio Department of Aging.